Punktum-dk/epp-service-specification/README.md

 The login uses the general AAA functionality in DK Hostmaster.
 This mean that in addition to the validation of username and password specified as part of the login request, an attempt is made to authorise the authenticated user for access to the actual EPP service and subsequent operations.

-Authorisation is currently only available to specified user roles, therefore the username provided must point to an entity with the role of registrar or nameserver administrator with the DK Hostmaster registry.
+Authorisation is currently only available to specified user roles, therefore the username provided must point to an entity with the role of registrar or name server administrator with the DK Hostmaster registry.
 See also Available Environments above.

 DK Hostmaster supports the change of passwords via EPP.
 Please refer to the chapter Available Environments for any special circumstances.